-Status: Design Phase Underway - 90 Percent Complete Contact: Rose Casey, Capital Projects • (714) 560-5729
+Status: Design Phase Underway - 93 Percent Complete Contact: Rose Casey, Capital Projects • (714) 560-5729

 Summary: This project will provide westbound operational improvements (approximately 1.4 miles), which includes the realignment of the existing westbound SR-91 on- and off-ramps, the addition of a new on-ramp from the Lakeview Avenue overcrossing bridge to connect directly to southbound SR-55, and construction of a barrier to separate westbound SR-91 from SR-55.
 With the proposed improvements, the existing Lakeview Avenue overcrossing bridge is anticipated to be replaced with a new bridge.
 The design of this project was initiated on March 30, 2020.
-This quarter, the design team continued to address comments on the 95 percent design submittal and prepare the 100 percent design package.
+This quarter, the design team submitted the 100 percent design package to Caltrans for review.
 In addition, OCTA continued the ROW acquisition process.